Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 This simple train-test split is the foundation of the validation process.
 It helps move the forecast from something that only looks reasonable to something that can be measured and evaluated.

 > [!NOTE]
-> A **train-test split** is a validation technique where the available data is divided into two parts: a **training set** used to fit the model and a **test or validation set** used to evaluate how well the model performs on unseen data.
+> A **train-test split** is a validation technique where the available data is divided into two parts: a **training set** used to fit the model and a **validation set** used to evaluate how well the model performs on unseen data.
 It is a good starting point for understanding forecast validation.
 More advanced approaches, such as rolling backtesting, test the model across several historical cut-off points.

 ---

 ## How the Validation Process Works

-Before going into the metrics, it is useful to visualize the full validation process.

-The diagram below shows the logic of the backtesting approach.
-The historical dataset is split chronologically into two parts: a training period and a validation period.
-The model learns only from the training data and then generates a forecast for the validation period, which represents the “future” from the model’s perspective.
+The diagram summarizes the same logic visually: train on the earlier period, forecast the validation period, compare forecasted sales with actual sales, and then calculate the validation metrics.

 <p align="center">
        <img src="https://github.com/Ibarca/forecast-validation-and-backtesting-/blob/main/Images/forecast_validation_dfd.png?raw=true"